mskordal/my-sel4-projects/accProfPass/README.md

 - **prof-func-list.md**: Contains presets of functions and IDs to quickly copy them to `functions.txt` depending on which application is being profiled.

+- **variances-list.txt**: Contains presets of variances to quickly copy them to `variances.txt` depending on what variances you want to apply to the 6 events that are used in attestation executions.

 # Build and run

 ```bash